 Veterinary Student Externship

-The Tallahassee Animal Service Center (ASC) is a regional animal shelter owned by the City of Tallahassee, but serves the surrounding community.
-Our facility is an open-admission facility and take is approximately 10,000 animals annually.
-The veterinary team (one full-time veterinarian and two full-time veterinary technicians) deals with the issues of overpopulation, stray and abandoned animals, population medicine (over 400 animals on site daily), and animal neglect on a daily basis.
-The staff veterinarian and veterinary technicians assess and treat all sick and injured animals that enter the facility.
+The Tallahassee Animal Service Center (ASC) is a regional animal shelter owned by the City of Tallahassee, which serves the surrounding community.
+Our facility is an open-admission facility and takes in approximately 6,000 animals annually.
+The veterinary team (two full-time veterinarians and two full-time veterinary technicians) deals with the issues of overpopulation, stray and abandoned animals, population medicine (over 200 animals on-site daily), and animal neglect on a daily basis.
+The staff veterinarians and veterinary technicians assess and treat all sick and injured animals that enter the facility.
 In addition to the urgent and emergent medical care provided to the animals, the veterinary team is responsible for surgical sterilization of all adoptable animals.
 The Animal Care Specialists assess all animals to determine if they are suitable for adoption and/or foster placement.
 If an animal is selected for adoption or foster, the animal is tested for heartworm (dogs) or FeLV/FIV (cats), vaccinated, dewormed and scheduled for surgical sterilization.
 Surgery is performed on-site in our new surgical suite.
-Surgery is generally performed 4 or 5 days a week, depending on the number of animals needing surgery and on the other demanding aspects of our job.
+Surgery is generally performed 6 days a week, depending on the number of animals needing surgery.

 The primary purpose of the externship is to expose veterinary students to the many aspects of shelter medicine.
 Major objectives are to acquaint veterinary students with:

-- Disease prevention and control principals for animal shelter populations
+- Disease prevention and control principles for animal shelter populations

 - The interaction of public policy and domestic animal health